-In this guide, we will cover our best Busch Gardens tips to ensure that you arrive to the park extremely prepared, and know all of the 'hacks' to maximize your time and money.
+In this guide, we will cover our best Busch Gardens tips to ensure that you arrive at the park extremely prepared, and know all of the 'hacks' to maximize your time and money.

 1. Do the Park Backwards

-By entering the park, heading to the back and experiencing the park from the back to the front, you'll deal with much less crowds & lines.
+By entering the park, heading to the back, and experiencing the park from the back to the front, you'll deal with much fewer crowds & lines.

-This will provide you a much better experience overall, as you'll ride more and wait less, and you'll be able to knock out your must-do rides early in the day as well.
+It's also a much better experience overall, as you'll ride more rides with smaller lines, and you'll be able to quickly knock out your must-do rides early in the day as well.

 Save Money and Receive your tickets Instantly.